Corner Gas: Licensed merchandise

-The movie made its broadcast premiere on CTV on 17 December 2014 and has been released on both Blu-ray and DVD.
+The movie made its broadcast premiere on CTV on December 17, 2014, and has been released on both Blu-ray and DVD.

 Animated series

 A 13-episode animated series, titled Corner Gas Animated was announced on December 19, 2016.
 The series features the voices of many original cast members (Corrine Koslo provided the voice of Emma Leroy, replacing the late Janet Wright).
 It debuted in April 2018.
 In October 2019, it was announced that it was renewed for a third season to air on CTV Comedy Channel in 2020.
 In October 2019, after a third season renewal, during the second season broadcast, it was announced that Amazon's IMDb TV (now Amazon Freevee), starting October 20.
 The fourth and final season premiered in July 2021 on CTV.
 Freevee announced in April 2022, as part of their rebrand from IMDb TV to Freevee, that the final season would release on June 20, 2022.

+Impact

-ImpactCorner Gas presently airs in 26 countries.
+In 2006, Corner Gas aired in 26 countries.
 Free land was awarded through the Corner Gas website which enabled a Quebec couple to move to Climax.
 In Rouleau, a local resident started a "Ruby" café.
-In the third season episode "Mail Fraud", Brent used the term staycation to explain the act of taking a vacation without actually leaving home.
-This term, originally coined in an article from The Myrtle Beach Sun-News, is now in use on many pages on the internet and has passed into the general lexicon, even to the extent of being included in Merriam-Webster's Collegiate Dictionary.

-The show was named ninth on Entertainment's Top 10 Greatest Canadian Television Shows.